Franco904/export-calendars/README.md

 - Add a **chip label** to the calendars to identify the selection;
 - **Share selection screenshots** to other apps;
 - **Internationalization** for English, Spanish and Portuguese languages.

+Worked with:
+- Date/date range handling APIs
+- Saving files to app internal storage cache dir.
+- Sharing files content URIs with other apps with a custom FileProvider (content provider) implementation.

 ## Demo 📱